 A website wholly dedicated to the Connection Initiative is being constructed on the Zendesk platform that will enable the connections envisioned by the planners to occur in multiple media formats, including phone (voice & text), email and Facebook Messenger, bringing a high level of access for community members.
 When complete, this page will redirect viewers to the new website.

-All volunteers receive basic Mentoring Training (12 Hours) which includes: mandated reporting, confidentiality, strength-based interactions, impact of poverty, impact of trauma, and crisis intervention.
+All volunteers will receive basic Mentoring Training (12 Hours) which includes: mandated reporting, confidentiality, strength-based interactions, impact of poverty, impact of trauma, and crisis intervention.
 Additional training will be offered to increase expertise and provide support to the mentor/friends as needed or requested.

 The Connection Initiative is designed to engage with community members on 3 tiers: